 AI in Transportation

 Autonomous vehicles are truly breaking the barrier between fiction and reality.
-With advanced AI algorithms, cameras, LIDAR, and other sensors, vehicles can collect the data of their surroundings, analyze it, and take decisions accordingly.
+With advanced AI algorithms, cameras, LIDAR, and other sensors, vehicles can collect the data of their surroundings, analyze it, and make decisions accordingly.

 An autopilot in a commercial plane can take over the control after takeoff and make sure that all the parameters are matched.
 Moreover, advanced navigation systems are used for swift adaptations to save precious time and adapt to the changing conditions in the ocean, which might be dangerous for cargo ships.